OpenFLUID/openfluid-community-docs/src/docs/models/mhydas.md

 The MHYDAS model takes into account specific features of agricultural landscapes : the influence of landscape discontinuities (reachs, plots, banks...), runoff-infiltration partition according to land use, exchanges between groundwater tables and ditches, ...

-It is available through the OpenFLUID software platform, as a set of coupled simulators.
+Since version 2.1.8 of OpenFLUID, It is available with the OpenFLUID installation as a bundled example.

 ### Processes modelling